michelp/cryptoalgebra/README.md

 ![CoinBLAS Dimensions](./docs/Dimensions.png)

 Each of the above entities is used in the incidence matrices below.
-These attributes of the `Chain` object are "lazy" and are only computed if they are accessed.
+Each value in a dimension maps to a matrix row or column id.
+Because these graphs are very sparse, in most cases there are large gaps between the rows and columns, but this is easily handled by the GraphBLAS sparse-optimized matrix structures.

 ![Currently defined Incidence Graphs](./docs/IncidenceTable.png)

-Additional adjacency projections are provided in the next table, and as you'll see below, new adjacencies are easily constructed by multiplying different combinations of incidence matrices and semirings:
+Additional adjacency projections are provided in the next table, and as you'll see below, new adjacencies are easily constructed by multiplying different combinations of incidence matrices and semirings.
+Because "unbound" matrices are always commutable, they form the basic building blocks for making all kinds of mathematical statements about entire graphs.

 ![Currently defined Adjacency Graphs](./docs/AdjacencyTable.png)

-By encoding the block number, transaction index, and output index into the key used to store elements, Matrices stores graphs in a linear fashion, new blocks are always appended onto the "end" of the matrix.
-Each block is a 2**32 "space" to fill with transactions and outputs, whose ids are always between the start of the current block and the start of the next.
+By encoding the block number, transaction index, and output index into the key used to store elements, matrices store graphs in a linear fashion, with new blocks always appended to the "end" of the matrix.
+Each block provides a 2<sup>32</sup> "space" to accommodate transactions and outputs, whose IDs always fall between the start of the current block and the start of the next.
+This property ensures that when iterating through a matrix or submatrix, the rows and columns are always in time-directed order as dictated by the block and blockchain structures themselves.

-This time linear construction defines a way of encoding the matrix position of blocks, transactions, and outputs in "block time" so to speak, let's see how to store the bitcoin graph as incidence matrices.
-A bitcoin transaction can have multiple inputs and outputs.
-The inputs are the outputs of previous transactions.
-So our incidence matrices will map "Input to Transaction" on one side and "Transaction to Output" on the other:
+This directed construction provides a method for encoding the matrix positions of blocks, transactions, and outputs within a "blocktime" framework.
+By doing so, we can effectively represent the Bitcoin graph using incidence matrices.
+In the Bitcoin network, a transaction can have multiple inputs and outputs, with each input referencing the output of a previous transaction.
+Consequently, our incidence matrices will map "Input to Transaction" on one axis and "Transaction to Output" on the other.

 ![Block Incidence Flow](./docs/TxFlow.png)